 The Case for a Low-Carb Diet Is Stronger Than Ever

 The conventional approach to obesity considers weight control as a matter of accounting — too many calories into the body, not enough calories out.
-The solution: count calories, eat less and move more.
+The solution: count calories, eat less, and move more.
 As long as you have a negative “energy balance,” you’ll eventually solve the problem.

 Sounds simple.
 The problem is, calorie restriction is devilishly difficult for most people to sustain over the long term because the body fights back when it’s deprived of calories.
-Decades of research shows that, as people lose weight, their hunger inevitably increases and their metabolism slows down.
+Decades of research show that, as people lose weight, their hunger inevitably increases and their metabolism slows down.

 The more weight you lose, the harder it is to burn off those extra calories, even as hunger and cravings for extra calories keep rising.
 This isn’t a matter of willpower.
 In the battle between mind and metabolism, metabolism wins.
 According to nationally-representative data, fewer than 1 in 5 people with overweight or obesity have ever lost just 10% of their weight, for just 1 year.